samsquire/ideas2/README.md

 * **Community Idea: Secret Sauce** Understand what a project does by looking at what API calls a piece of software uses.
 The secret sauce of Kubernetes is that it runs Docker run for you.
 * **Naive grid** A grid that can be used naively but still executes views efficiently.
 * **JSON Paging** A way to write naive code that still performs well.
+* **Visual package manager** Cards to represent each package.
+Example use in the cards.

 # 92. GUI Thunks